Bridging the Gap to Real-World Object-Centric Learning: Related Work

-Closer to our approach is a body of work studying the emergence of \emph{object-centric representations} in neural networks trained end-to-end with certain architectural biases~\citep{eslami2016attend,burgess2019monet,greff2019multi,Lin2020SPACE,Engelcke2020GENESIS, Locatello2020SlotAttention,Niemeyer_2021_CVPR,Singh2022SLATE}.
+Our research follows a body of work studying the emergence of \emph{object-centric representations} in neural networks trained end-to-end with certain architectural biases~\citep{eslami2016attend,burgess2019monet,greff2019multi,Lin2020SPACE,Engelcke2020GENESIS, Locatello2020SlotAttention,Singh2022SLATE}.
 These approaches implicitly define objects as repeating patterns across a closed-world dataset that can be discovered \eg via semantic discrete- or set-valued bottlenecks.
-As the grouping of low-level features into object entities is often somewhat arbitrary (it depends for example on the scale and level of detail considered), a number of works explore more or less weak sources of supervision such as video~\citep{Kosiorek2018SQAIR, Crawford2020, Jiang2020SCALOR, veerapaneni2020entity,weis2021benchmarking,Singh2022STEVE,traub2022learning}, optical flow~\citep{Tangemannetal21,kipf2022conditional, elsayed2022savi++}, text descriptions of the scene~\citep{Xu2022GroupViT} or some form of object-location information (\eg with bounding boxes)~\citep{kipf2022conditional}.
-In contrast, we completely avoid additional supervision by leveraging the implicit inductive bias contained in the features that we reconstruct, which present a high level of homogeneity within objects~\citep{Caron2021DINO}.
-This circumvents the scalability challenges of previous work that rely on pixel similarity as opposed to perceptual similarity~\citep{dosovitskiy2016generating} and enables object discovery on real-world data without changing the existing grouping modules.
+As the grouping of low-level features into object entities is often somewhat arbitrary (it depends for example on the scale and level of detail considered), recent work has explored additional information sources such as video~\citep{Kosiorek2018SQAIR, Jiang2020SCALOR,weis2021benchmarking,Singh2022STEVE,traub2022learning}, optical flow~\citep{kipf2022conditional, elsayed2022savi++,Bao2022ObjectsThatMove}, text descriptions of the scene~\citep{Xu2022GroupViT} or some form of object-location information (\eg with bounding boxes)~\citep{kipf2022conditional}.
+In contrast, we completely avoid additional supervision by leveraging the implicit inductive bias contained in the self-supervised features we reconstruct, which present a high level of homogeneity within objects~\citep{Caron2021DINO}.
+This circumvents the scalability challenges of previous works that rely on pixel similarity as opposed to perceptual similarity~\citep{dosovitskiy2016generating} and enables object discovery on real-world data without changing the existing grouping modules.
+Our approach can be considered similar to SLATE~\citep{Singh2022SLATE}, but with the crucial difference of reconstructing \emph{global} features from a Vision Transformer~\citep{Dosovitskiy2021ViT} instead of \emph{local} features from a VQ-VAE~\citep{Oord2017VQVAE}.

+\looseness-1 Challenging object-centric methods by \emph{scaling dataset complexity} has been of recent interest: \citet{Karazija2021clevrtex} propose ClevrTex, a textured variant of the popular CLEVR dataset, and show that previous object-centric models perform mostly poorly on it. \citet{Greff2021Kubric} introduce the MOVi datasets with rendered videos of highly realistic objects with complex shape and appearance.
+Arguably the most advanced synthetic datasets to date, we find that current state-of-the-art models struggle with them in the unsupervised setting.
+Finally, \citet{yang2022promising} show that existing image-based object-centric methods catastrophically fail on real-world datasets such as COCO, likely because they can not cope with the diversity of shapes and appearances presented by natural data.
+In contrast, we demonstrate that our approach works well on both complex synthetic and real-world datasets.